madcitymultimedia/wpseo-news/README.md

 Changelog
 =========

+### 5.1: July 25th, 2017
+* Fixes a bug where the wrong timezone was used in the sitemap.

 ### 5.0: July 6th, 2017
 * Adds post type name (attachment) after the label to clarify the post type.
 * Fixes a fatal error when Piklist and Yoast News SEO are both active.